ThomasStuart/PrinciplesAndPatterns/README.md

 We have a class called ElectronicDevice.
 There is one method defined in this class called turnOffDevice().
 We also have 2 sub-classes that extend the ElectronicDevice class.
 These child classes are Television, and Laptop.
 So far there is no apparent violation of the Liskov Substitution Principle.
 True.

 ### Interface Segregation Principle
-states that no client should be forced to depend on methods it does not use.
+**States that no client should be forced to depend on methods it does not use.**

 <img src="https://github.com/ThomasStuart/PrinciplesAndPatterns/blob/master/images/IspThumbnail.png" alt="isp thumb" height="600" width="600"/>